Geometric inflexibility and 3-manifolds that fiber over the circle: Curves on surfaces and limits of surface groups

 The previous result can be proven using simplicial hyperbolic surfaces.
 For the following, one needs pleated surfaces directly.
 We use this result only in Corollary~\ref{thinbounds}.

-\begin{prop} Let $\alpha^*$ be a closed geodesic in $M \in AH(S)$ that is homotopic to a simple closed curve on $S$.
+\begin{prop} Let $\alpha^*$ be a closed geodesic in $M \in AH(S)$ that is homotopic to a simple closed curve $\alpha$ on $S$.
 Then there is a 1-Lipschitz map $X \to M$ of a hyperbolic surface $X$ that restricts to an isometry from the geodesic representative of $\alpha$ on $X$ to $\alpha^*$. \end{prop} In this case we say that $X$ {\em realizes} $\alpha$.

 The following lemma recapitulates a standard fact for pleated surfaces (see \cite{Thurston:hype2}) in the setting of Lipschitz homotopy equivalences of hyperbolic surfaces and $3$ manifolds.
-It will be useful to know this for arbitrary Lipschitz constants. \begin{lemma} Given $\epsilon>0$ and $R>0$ there exists $\epsilon'>0$ such that if $f: X \to M$ is a $B$-Lipschitz homotopy equivalence of an $\epsilon$-thick surface into a hyperbolic 3-manifold $M$ and $p$ is a point with $f(p) \in M^{\leq \epsilon'}$ then we have $p \in X^{\leq \epsilon}$. \end{lemma}
+It will be useful to know this for arbitrary Lipschitz constants. \begin{lemma} Given $\epsilon>0$ and $B\ge 1$ there exists $\epsilon'>0$ such that if $f: X \to M$ is a $B$-Lipschitz homotopy equivalence of a hyperbolic surface into a hyperbolic 3-manifold $M$ and $p$ is a point with $f(p) \in M^{< \epsilon'}$ then we have $p \in X^{< \epsilon}$. \end{lemma}